 Finally, with your camera loaded with photos and your head loaded with incredible memories, you will take the train back to Cusco and a transfer back to your hotel.

 You will be given a thorough briefing by your guide 1-2 days before your trek starts.
-Your guide will meet you at your hotel to talk you through the trek itinerary, and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco to talk you through the trek itinerary, and you can take this opportunity to ask questions and make any final preparations.
 You will also be given your duffle bag so that you can pack your gear for the trek.

-The afternoon begins with a challenging 4 hour uphill hike to reach the Kuychicassa pass (4,450 m /14,596 ft).
+The afternoon begins with a challenging 3 hour uphill hike to reach the Kuychiccasa pass (4,450 m /14,599 ft).
 Passing the rustic houses of the farmers, at every turn you will see sumptuous views of the snow-capped peaks of the ‘Nevadas’, wild llamas, sprawling valleys, and if we are lucky, a passing condor (the largest bird in the Andes with a wing-span of up to 10 feet across!).

 As we reach the top of the pass (perhaps a little breathless) we take a break to soak in the magnificent views of the Chancachuco Valley on one side and the Sacred Valley of the Incas on the other.

-From here it is an easy 45 minute downhill hike to reach our camp for the evening.
+From here it is an easy 45 minute downhill hike to reach our camp for the evening at the Chancachuco Valley (4,312 m / 14,147 ft).
 Here, with the campsite already prepared when you arrive, you can change into warmer clothing and lie back to watch the sky gradually fill with the most incredible display of stars (clouds permitting!) before joining your guide and your fellow trekkers for a well-earned, hearty dinner.